FAQs

 Connected apps and integrations

-We review the apps connected to your core platforms and remove outdated, unused, or overly permissive integrations.
-This reduces hidden pathways attackers could use to gain access.
+We review apps and integrations connected to your core platforms and remove those that are outdated, unused, or overly permissive.

 Inactive or leftover accounts

-We help you identify and remove accounts belonging to former staff, contractors, or old tools that still have access to your systems — a frequent source of security risk in small businesses.
+We help identify and remove accounts belonging to former staff, contractors, or old tools that still have access to your systems.
+This is a frequent and often overlooked source of risk.

-Overall, the improvements you receive depend on your audit results and the systems you use, but the goal is always the same: a safer, cleaner, more secure setup that reduces your real-world risk.
+Overall, the exact improvements depend on your systems and starting point, but the goal is always the same: a safer, cleaner, more secure setup that reduces real-world risk without adding unnecessary complexity.

 How much time will this take from me or my team?